 - Taqueria La Fondita has the bonus roasted corn stand and accepts credit cards.

 What is your favorite taco truck in Seattle?
-Do you have a favorite Seattle taco to tell us about?
+Do you have a favorite Seattle taco or Mexican restaurant?
 We want to hear it!